-175. In short, an otherwise regulated commercial insurer, like USFL, cannot do through an SPFC what it is prohibited from doing by SSAP.
+- an SPFC what it is prohibited from doing by SSAP.
 Liabilities originating with, and retained by, the ceding insurer cannot be granted favorable treatment merely by reporting that those liabilities are on the books of an affiliated captive.
-See, e.g., NAIC White Paper, at 28

-("allowing a captive or [SPFC] to account for LOCs or parental guarantees as assets [is] something not permitted in the current statutory accounting framework.").
-Likewise, risky assets that would normally affect a company's RBC ratio cannot simply be transferred to a wholly owned captive entity to make the insurance company look financially stable when it is not.

-176. As alleged with particularity below, and precisely as feared by the NAIC, USFL has used SPFCs and other affiliated entities to facilitate a fraudulent scheme to avoid statutory accounting rules and principles to make USFL appear financially stable and inflate statutory surplus, and magically improve its RBC ratios.
+See, e.g., NAIC White Paper, at 28 ("allowing a captive or [SPFC] to account for LOCs or parental guarantees as assets [is] something not permitted in the current statutory accounting framework.").
+Likewise, risky assets that would normally affect a company's RBC ratio cannot simply be transferred to a wholly owned captive entity to make the insurance company look financially stable when it is not. - 176.
+As alleged with particularity below, and precisely as feared by the NAIC, USFL has used SPFCs and other affiliated entities to facilitate a fraudulent scheme to avoid statutory accounting rules and principles to make USFL appear financially stable and inflate statutory surplus, and magically improve its RBC ratios.
 As shown below, USFL used the "black box" confidentiality afforded by Arizona to evade SSAP principles, to misstate its true surplus, and mask its troubled financial condition to regulators, rating agencies, and ultimately, its life insurance customers.